 Once you’ve decided a charter bus is the way to go, the next step is finding the perfect one.
 The right bus can turn a simple ride into the official pre-party for your festival weekend.
 To make sure your group travels in style and comfort, here are a few key things to consider before you book.

-Find the Right Size and Comfort Level
+Find the Right Bus Size for Your Crew

 First, get a solid headcount.
 Charter buses come in all shapes and sizes, from minibuses for smaller crews to large coaches that can fit everyone.
 Knowing your group size helps you choose a vehicle that’s just right, so no one feels cramped.
 Think about the length of your trip, too.
 If you’re heading to a festival a few hours away, you’ll want comfortable, reclining seats and plenty of legroom.
 A comfortable ride sets a positive tone for the entire weekend, so it’s worth exploring the charter bus options that fit your group’s needs.